Guide Dog Access.

 FAQs: for business

-While a small selection of Guide Dog users will not mind you patting their dog, patting can be distracting for dogs and take away from the nature of their work.
+While a small selection of Guide Dog Handlers will not mind you patting their dog, patting can be distracting for dogs and take away from the nature of their work.
 Patting is a specific training reward for key behaviours.
 These can include: stopping at a curb; remaining at a curb when a car is coming, despite being given a command to move; guiding around hazardous obstacles.

 If another person pats the dog, it can be interpreted as a reward and encourage certain behaviours.
 As a basic rule, normal manners apply.
 If you want to speak to a person about their dog, or engage with the dog itself, it is best to speak to the owner first.